jquast/blessed/docs/examples.rst

 ------------
 https://github.com/jquast/blessed/blob/master/bin/keymatrix.py

-This program displays a "gameboard" of all known special KEY_NAME constants.
-When the key is depressed, it is highlighted, as well as displaying the unicode sequence, integer code, and friendly-name of any key pressed.
+This program displays a special REPL for using :meth:`~.inkey` and displaying the returned :class:`~.Keystroke` events, their names, events, and values.

+This also provides an interface for toggling special modes, such as any of the supported Kitty Keyboard Protocols.

 .. _on_resize.py: